GitLab CI Pipeline for Eleventy

 anti-trojan-source

-indication of a Trojan Source Attack.
+Trojan Source Attack.

-Site Deployment #
+Site deployment #

-As noted above, the build_test_site
+As noted in the preceding example, the build_test_site

-job builds the site in a test
+job builds the site in

-for deployment.
+deployment.

 The pages

-job runs only for commits to the default branch and builds
+job runs only for commits to the default branch and builds the site

-the site in the production configuration and deploys it to
+in the production configuration and deploys it to

 GitLab Pages.